Teams, tales and tips – a guide to the local game

 The status of Copenhagen as an international venue – co-host of Euro 2020, stage for two European club finals, both involving Arsenal – is aided by the proximity of the somewhat functional national stadium, Parken, to the city centre.
 Add its lively bars, lashings of Carlsberg and excellent transport connections, and the Danish capital can be considered one of the best, if priciest, destinations to travel with your team.

-Formed the same year that the Parken opened (and Denmark became shock European champions), 1992, FCK have been regular international competitors ever since.
+Formed the same year that Parken opened (and Denmark became shock European champions), 1992, FCK are far and away the most successful Danish club of the modern era, four campaigns spent at the Champions League group stage.
 Before then, it had taken decades for Danish clubs to make any sort of impact upon European football, evidence of the amateur nature of the game here rather than its long heritage.